jaydeepbaldaniya/stripetest/README.md

 - STRIPE_KEY
 - STRIPE_SECRET

-Now you can check stripe implementation.
+Now login and you can check stripe implementation.